Our Winters + Our Soils = Mud

 Here’s a good publication about composting, click here.

 There are two Manure Exchanges for our region, maintained by East Multnomah SWCD and Tualatin SWCD.
-The exchanges provide a vehicle for farmers to publically offer their excess manure and for residents to request some.
+The exchanges provide a public forum for farmers to offer their excess manure and for residents to request some.
 See EMSWCD or TSWCD for more information.
+Also, check out the following information on manure management: Farm Manure Management

 Livestock and Streams